Airbotics/uptane-server/docs/introduction/overview.md

 **Airbotics Cloud:**

 Airbotics cloud is our hosted and managed version of the Airbotics open-source platform.
 It always runs the latest version deployed to AWS in the EU and is managed, secured, scaled and monitored for you.
-We recommend Aibotics Cloud for the majority of users as it's the easiest way to get Airbotics running and is able to scale without requiring any changes from you.
+We recommend Airbotics Cloud for the majority of users as it's the easiest way to get Airbotics running and is able to scale without requiring any changes from you.
 It also comes with 10 free robots.

 **Self-hosted:**